 Q. When does my garbage get picked up?

-A. That information is available on this list or on this map [PDF].
+A. That information is available on this map.

 Q. Where does my garbage go after the City picks it up?